piskvorky/smart_open/README.rst

 To override this behavior, pass a ``google.cloud.storage.Client`` object as a transport parameter to the ``open`` function.
 You can `customize the credentials <https://google-cloud-python.readthedocs.io/en/0.32.0/core/client.html>`__ when constructing the client. ``smart_open`` will then use the client when talking to GCS.
+To follow allow with the example below, `refer to Google's guide <https://cloud.google.com/storage/docs/reference/libraries#setting_up_authentication>`__ to setting up GCS authentication with a service account.

 .. code-block:: python